zenstackhq/zenstack-docs/docs/guides/authentication/iron-session.md

 ### Create an enhanced Prisma client

 You can create an enhanced Prisma client which automatically validates access policies, field validation rules etc., during CRUD operations.
-For more details, please refer to [Writing Access Policies](/docs/guides/access-policy) and [Writing Field Validation Rules](/docs/guides/field-validation).
+For more details, please refer to [ZModel Language](/docs/reference/zmodel-language) reference.

 To create such an enhanced client with standard setup, call the `withPresets` API with a standard Prisma client and the current user (fetched from iron-session).
 Here's an example: